JihoLeec/JihoLeec/README.md

-# 🌱 I’m a sophomore software major at DanKook Univ.
+# 🌱 I’m a sophomore software major.